scipy-lectures/scientific-python-lectures/advanced/optimizing/index.rst

     In [5]: %timeit a*a
     100000 loops, best of 3: 5.56 us per loop

-Use this to guide choice between strategies
+Use this to guide your choice between strategies.

 Profiler
 -----------